CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-ld-api-part2.md

 #### 4.3.5.
 Add a basic view template for pizza
 Create a file called `/view/templates/page_pizza.html` with the following lines in [the pizza-1.txt file in this link](ld-api-intro-p2/pizza-1.txt).

-Add the following code in [the pizza-2.txt file in this link](ld-api-intro-p2/pizza-2.txt)

 #### 4.3.6.
 Modify the Pizza view template and model to render abstract and thumbnail